Singapore company registration: A comprehensive guide

 - If you plan to move to Singapore to operate your company, you are required to obtain an Employment Pass or Entrepreneur Pass, which will allow you to act as the local resident director of your company.

-- All Singapore company incorporation and work permit formalities can be handled without you having to physically visit Singapore – unless you intend to open a bank account at a Singapore-based bank.
+- All Singapore company registration and work permit formalities can be handled without you having to physically visit Singapore – unless you intend to open a bank account at a Singapore-based bank.

 What documents are required to register my Singapore company?

-To incorporate your company in Singapore, you’ll need to provide the following documents:
+To register your company in Singapore, you’ll need to provide the following documents:

 - Company name